martabofi/Sprint-7/README.md

 **User Registration**

 New users can register by providing their email and password.
-The registration process is expected to work smoothly.
+The registration process is expected to work smoothly running the **json-server --watch db.json** command in the terminal

 **Login Issues**